 There were suitable governance and management arrangements in place.
 The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the quality and safety of care on a six-monthly basis as required by the regulations.
-However, the annual review did not demonstrate consultation with residents or their representatives as required by the regulations.
+There were clear reporting structures in place.